slamice/wri/hipsters/chapter07.md

 Meets up with Dock in this chapter.

----

-It was tasteless, the thing i was drinking.
-It sat in a pool of itself, and didn't get any better the more I stirred it.
-How many shots of sugar and coffee muttered inside.

-- emotional breakdown -

--- Talk about person based on damo -

-"He stayed over at my place."
-He said it with a huge smiling smug mug.

-"What's he like?"

-"He's unreal, honestly.
-I mean ow he's pretty old, like sixty or so, but he still has a thick German accent.
-He smoked up a lot when we were there.
-I don't have a car either so I had to pay for his taxis, since he was getting older he couldnt walk much anywhere."

-(White Lung - Atlanta)

-And you explode.

-...

 Talk at concert about circuit bending, blabbing to friends about how big of an annoyance talking about it with someone was.

 talk about how bands isn't great, get told off.

+...

+Despite all the vapers outside, smoke still lingered and began to settling.
+The hazy room held leather and jean jackets of all characters and shapes.
+I pushed a bit through expecting to find Selina or someone I knew, but it was a loss with this crowd and I was sure she wasn't there yet.
+I decided to just take to watching the stage silently as the band on it bled its electronic heart out.

-There were only two of them now on stage.
+There were only two on stage.
 The lackluster crowd blew bubbles and shuffled in place silently.
-The one in the back wore aviator shades a la seventies.
-Familiar dry techno hums suddenly sounded, and as they dribbled into the room the messy blonde hair picked up the mike and dug it in behind his mop.
+The band member in the back wore aviator shades a la seventies.
+Familiar dry techno hums suddenly sounded, and as they dribbled into the room like repeated fingers wrapping on a table.
+The other, a messy blonde hair picked up the mike and dug it in behind his mop.
 He staggered a bit, having drunken a few.

+They droned on and the set slowed.
+Every beat was maticulously calously calculated, every song featured the singer closing his eyes tight in a forced bliss.
+We watched on until it ended and we couldn't and most filed to the bar.

 As the crowd slowly dispersed I depressed against the front of the stage.
-The blonde singer bore a beer in hand.
+The blonde singer appeared, bearing a beer in hand.
 Somehow his eye caught mine and we drifted toward each other.
 The background mug clinks and chats drowned out most of our words.
 They weren't needed though.
 Because between sips, his breathe and half drunken elequence he made all his points.

 "Interesting set."